-Students who enrol at Whitebridge High School during the year will be assessed on the tasks completed at Whitebridge High School.
+Students who enrol at Whitebridge High School during the year will be assessed on the tasks completed at Whitebridge High School (where appropriate the principal may seek additional evidence of learning from the previous school).
 Specific procedures apply for the Higher School Certificate, Year 11 RoSA and Stage 5 RoSA (see relevant Assessment Information and Schedule booklets).